- PHP Basics

 PHP mysqli_stmt_fetch()

-The PHP mysqli_stmt_fetch() function is used to fetch results from a prepared statement into bound variables, in PHP MySQLi procedural style.
+The PHP mysqli_stmt_fetch() function is used to fetch results from a prepared statement into bound variables in PHP mysqli procedural style.
 For example:

 <?php $conn = mysqli_connect("localhost", "root", "", "codescracker"); if(!mysqli_connect_errno()) { $stmt = mysqli_prepare($conn, "SELECT name, age FROM customer"); mysqli_stmt_execute($stmt); mysqli_stmt_bind_result($stmt, $x, $y); while(mysqli_stmt_fetch($stmt)) { echo "Name: ", $x, "<BR>"; echo "Age: ", $y, "<HR>"; } } mysqli_close($conn); ?>

-Note - The mysqli_connect() is used to open a connection to the MySQL database server, in procedural style.
+Note: The mysqli_connect() function is used to open a connection to the MySQL database server in procedural style.

-Note - The mysqli_connect_errno() is used to get/return the error code (if any) from last connect call, in procedural style.
+Note: The mysqli_connect_errno() function is used to get or return the error code (if any) from the last connect call in procedural style.

-Note - The mysqli_close() is used to close an opened connection to the MySQL database, in procedural style.
+Note: The mysqli_close() function is used to close an opened connection to the MySQL database in procedural style.

 PHP mysqli_stmt_fetch() Syntax